tlsfuzzer/tlslite-ng/README.md

   follow this new style and new deprecations will be introduced as time goes on.
 Please run your test suite with `-Wd` to see where the depracated calls are being made, the python standard DeprecationWarning will be emited there)
+* fix CVE-2018-1000159 - incorrect verification of MAC in MAC then Encrypt mode
 * Python 3.7 support (`async` is now a keyword) (Pierre Ståhl)
 * Compatibility with M2Crypto on Python 3
 * fix Python 2 comaptibility issue with X.509 DER parsing (Erkki Vahala)